Genesis3800/PolygonPunks-Subgraph/README.md

 }
 ```

 The `Punk` entity will store some important data for each Punk NFT.
 Each entity has to have an `id` field to uniquely identify each instance of that entity.
-We
+The `PunkTransfer` entity will store the entire transfer history of the Plygon Punks smart contract.
+You will notice that we set the immutable flag to true for the second entity.
+Entities by default are mutable in The Graph.
+Mutable entities can be updated multiple times.
+We let `Punk` remain mutable because the `currentOwner` could change many times.
+Since each instance of the `PunkTransfer` entity will be definitively unique, we can mark it as immutable.